cdrch/space-engineers-fan-docs/modding-introduction/main.md

 ##### Space Engineers Workshop Tool (SEWT)
 **[Download](https://github.com/Gwindalmir/SEWorkshopTool/releases)**

 While it may seem a little daunting and is not absolutely needed, I still heavily recommend getting this one.
 SEWT makes uploading and updating your mods very easy, provided we do a little setup beforehand.
-Download the latest release (click on `Assets` and download the `ZIP` file), then extract it into your `[Space Engineers Game folder]\Bin64\`-directory.
+For now, download the latest release (click on `Assets` and download the `ZIP` file), then extract it into your `[Space Engineers Game folder]\Bin64\`-directory.

 #### Scripting
 * separate SDK thingy?